-Got free time on your hands?
-Then why not spend it where you can meet people from all over the world, enjoy the outdoors, preserve nature and history, and just have a good time.
-Our volunteers are the oil that makes our museum machine run smoothly.
-There are many different ways to participate, and the schedule is flexible.
+Free time on your hands?
+Spend it where you will meet people from all over the world, enjoy the outdoors, preserve nature and history, and have a good time.
+Volunteers are the oil that makes Historic Spanish Point run smoothly.

 Receptionist: These volunteers welcome people to the Visitors Center and provide information about the museum and its site operations, sell admission tickets and memberships, and prepare guests for tours.
 These special volunteers work in the beautiful historic Osprey Schoolhouse and enjoy meeting people from all over the world.
 Shifts are from 9am to 1pm & 1pm to 5pm.

 Museum Store Clerk: What better way to spend a few hours than assisting visitors with selection of gift items and store orders in the lovely and spacious Historic Spanish Point Museum Store.
 Our selection is varied and the point of sale transaction is easy.
 Shifts vary but usually are 9am to 1pm & 1pm to 5pm.